What is a snagging list?

 While they’re responsible for any faults in the house and for fixing them (according to their warranty and insurance), the sticking point can sometimes come with what is considered a fault.
-You may have included something on your list that the developers don’t agree is a fault with the house which they argue that they can’t be expected to fix it.
+You may have included something on your list that the developers don’t agree is a fault with the house.
+So, they may argue that they can’t be expected to fix it.

-You may have to negotiate with them what faults you can live with and what faults you need them to fix.
-Remember that no house is perfect and falling out with your property developer may cause more problems than it’s worth.
+You might have to negotiate with them over what faults you can live with and what faults you need them to fix.
+Remember that no house is perfect and falling out with your property developer could cause more problems than it’s worth.

 If issues continue after completion, your NHBC Buildmark Cover may help with the cost of getting the builders back to fix it.